Julius Evola

-Giulio Cesare Andrea "Julius" Evola ([ˈɛːvola]; 19 May 1898 – 11 June 1974) was an Italian philosopher, poet, painter, esotericist, and radical-right ideologue.
-Evola regarded his values as aristocratic, monarchist, masculine, traditionalist, heroic, and defiantly reactionary.
-An eccentric thinker in Fascist Italy, he also had ties to Nazi Germany; in the post-war era, he was known as an ideological mentor of the Italian neo-fascist and militant right.
+Giulio Cesare Andrea "Julius" Evola ([ˈɛːvola]; 19 May 1898 – 11 June 1974) was an Italian far-right philosopher, esotericist and writer.
+Evola regarded his values as traditionalist, aristocratic, martial and imperialist.
+An eccentric thinker in Fascist Italy, he also had ties to Nazi Germany.
+In the post-war era, he was an ideological mentor of the Italian neo-fascist and militant right.

-Evola was born in Rome.
-He served as an artillery officer in the First World War.
-He became a Dada artist but gave up painting in his twenties.
-He said he considered suicide until he had a revelation while reading a Buddhist text.
-In the 1920s he delved into the occult; he wrote on Western esotericism and of Eastern mysticism, developing his doctrine of "magical idealism".

-His writings blend various ideas of German idealism, Eastern doctrines, traditionalism and the interwar Conservative Revolution, with themes such as Hermeticism, the metaphysics of war and sex, Tantra, Buddhism, Taoism, mountaineering, the Holy Grail, civilisations, and decadence.
+Evola was born in Rome and served as an artillery officer in the First World War.
+He became an artist within the Dada movement, but gave up painting in his twenties; he said he considered suicide until he had a revelation while reading a Buddhist text.
+In the 1920s he delved into the occult; he wrote on Western esotericism and Eastern mysticism, developing his doctrine of "magical idealism".
+His writings blend various ideas of German idealism, Eastern doctrines, traditionalism and the Conservative Revolution of the interwar period.
 Evola believed that mankind is living in the Kali Yuga, a Dark Age of unleashed materialistic appetites.
 To counter this and call in a primordial rebirth, Evola presented a "world of Tradition".
 Tradition for Evola was not Christian—he did not believe in God—but rather an eternal supernatural knowledge with values of authority, hierarchy, order, discipline and obedience.
-According to scholar Franco Ferraresi, Evola’s thought can be considered one of the most consistently "antiegalitarian, antiliberal, antidemocratic, and antipopular systems in the twentieth century".
-Various writings by Evola are noted for their misogyny, racism, antisemitism, and attacks on Christianity and the Catholic Church.